kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 test-job-2tt95   0/2     Completed         0          22s
 ```

-The key differences when compared to the istio-proxy run as regular sidecar container:
+The key differences when compared to the `istio-proxy` run as a regular sidecar container:
-- Pod starts with Init status with two containers
+- When the Pod starts, it has the `Init` status with two containers.
-- application container is started after istio-proxy native sidecar is fully operational
+- The application container only starts after the `istio-proxy` native sidecar is fully operational.
-- Pod finishes with status Completed after the main container finished its job
+- After the main container completes its job, the Pod finishes with the status `Completed`.

-Let's also list init containers:
+4. List init containers:

 ```
 kubectl get pod -n test -o jsonpath='{.items[0].spec.initContainers[*].name}'
 ```
-It shows two containers - istio-proxy is now an init container:
+The output contains two containers, and `istio-proxy` is now an init container:

 ```
 istio-validation istio-proxy
 ```

-Let's now list regular containers:
+5. List regular containers:

 ```
 kubectl get pod -n test -o jsonpath='{.items[0].spec.containers[*].name}'
 ```

-It shows only the application container without istio-proxy:
+The output includes only the application container without `istio-proxy`:

 ```
 test-job
 ```

-## Known Hacks That Can Be Eliminated by Native Sidecars
+## Known Hacks that Native Sidecars Can Replace

-### /quitquitquit call
+### The /quitquitquit call

-It was proposed here: https://github.com/istio/istio/issues/6324#issuecomment-533923427
+The solution was proposed under [issue #6324](https://github.com/istio/istio/issues/6324#issuecomment-533923427).

-The istio-proxy offers an additional endpoint `/quitquitquit` that can be used to tell the istio-proxy to shut down in the following way:
+The `istio-proxy` sidecar offers an additional endpoint `/quitquitquit` that you can use in the following way to shut down `istio-proxy`:

 ```
 curl -sf -XPOST http://127.0.0.1:15020/quitquitquit
 ```

-This is not required anymore if the istio-proxy runs as native sidecar, because its lifecycle is bound with the main application container, so it shuts down automatically when the main container is finished.
+Using the endpoint is no longer required if `istio-proxy` runs as a native sidecar.
+Its lifecycle is bound to the main application container, so the `istio-proxy` sidecar shuts down automatically when the main container is finished.

-### runAsUser 1337 or excludeOutboundIPRanges or excludeOutboundPorts
+### runAsUser 1337, or excludeOutboundIPRanges, or excludeOutboundPorts

-It was proposed here: https://community.sap.com/t5/technology-blog-posts-by-sap/upcoming-breaking-change-in-sap-btp-kyma-runtime-enabling-the-istio-cni/ba-p/13550765
+The solution was proposed in the blog post [Upcoming breaking change in SAP BTP, Kyma Runtime: Enabling the Istio CNI plugin](https://community.sap.com/t5/technology-blog-posts-by-sap/upcoming-breaking-change-in-sap-btp-kyma-runtime-enabling-the-istio-cni/ba-p/13550765).

-Configuring UID 1337, excludeOutboundIPRanges or excludeOutboundPorts prevents the traffic from being redirected to the istio-proxy which hasn't been started yet.
+Configuring **UID 1337**, **excludeOutboundIPRanges**, or **excludeOutboundPorts** prevents traffic from being redirected to the `istio-proxy` sidecar that hasn't been started yet.

-This is not required anymore if the istio-proxy runs as native sidecar, because native sidecars are started before other init containers.
+This is no longer required if `istio-proxy` runs as a native sidecar because native sidecars are started before other init containers.

-## More information
+## Related Links

 - [Kubernetes blog post about native sidecars](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers/)
 - [Istio blog post about native sidecars](https://istio.io/latest/blog/2023/native-sidecars/)